vacp2p/rfc/content/docs/rfcs/70/README.md

 The DKG suggested makes assumes the existence of a PKI.
 In case of requiring removing such assumption, one can replace the VSS scheme with the [Alhaddad et al.](https://eprint.iacr.org/2021/118) at the price of increasing the complexity.

-The output of the DKG may be an integer (modulo a prime), meaning that one should apply a KDF to that output in order to obtain a result which could be used as an input for the double ratchet.
+The output of the DKG is an integer (modulo a prime), meaning that one should apply a KDF to that output in order to obtain a result which could be used as an input for the double ratchet.